-Gaining competitive edge in their field
+Gaining a competitive edge in its field

 With Lean management and a new ERP system, Kiwi aircraft manufacturer Pacific Aerospace is re-engineering its business to create a solid runway for global export success.